 Big surprise: this is not true.

-A developer should primarily care about producing value.
+A developer should primarily care about producing value, not code.
 Value for himself, value for the others, value for the clients or companies he works with.

 That’s the mission of this blog: improving your value, for you to produce valuable solutions.
 In short, to become a good, well rounded, valuable developer, with more control and autonomy.

-In order to do so, this blog will try to respect the following principle, which, I think, will bring a lot of value for you, the reader.
+In order to do so, The Valuable Dev will try to respect the following principle, which, I think, will give you the values I’m speaking about.

 Mindsets Precede the Tools

-I usually like to define the important words in my articles, for us to agree on their meaning.
+I usually like to define the important words in my articles, to be sure we understand each other.
 As Thomas Reid was saying:

 There is no greater impediment to the advancement of knowledge than the ambiguity of words.